maschin/cs50-javascript/README.md

-# CS-50 by Harvard for JavaScript trainees
+# Harvard CS50: Introduction to Computer Science for JavaScript trainees

-Adapted CS-50 course by Harvard for JavaScript trainees
+Problem sets, projects and lecture examples for Harvard CS50: Introduction to Computer Science.

+To complete the following psets and examples, I viewed all of the CS50 lectures, walkthroughs and adapted them for JavaScript trainees.

+##Sylabus:

+##Psets:
+  - Problem Set 1: C